vohvelikissa/vohvelikissa.github.io/README.md

 Natural stupidity is fine, but you should still aspire to be better.

+- [ ] look up psyop tactics
+- [ ] look up manipulation tactics
+- [ ] figure out how to make tech to detect those
+- [ ] play further with these concepts

 ## I love my family

 They are just the best people to be around with.